ursstotz/CSIbanRestService/README.md

 The directory `.github/workflows/` contains GitHub Actions workflows.

 ### Workflow: `.github/workflows/ci-cd.yml`
+The file `.github/workflows/ci-cd.yml` defines the automation pipeline:
+- It builds the Docker image.
-This workflow builds the Docker image, pushes it to Azure Container Registry (ACR), and deploys it to Azure Web App for Containers.
+- Pushes the image to Azure Container Registry (ACR).
+- Deploys the container to Azure Web App for Containers.

+This ensures that every push to the `main` branch triggers a build and deploy.

 ### Required GitHub Secrets
 - `ACR_LOGIN_SERVER` → e.g. `myregistry.azurecr.io`